gvauter/baseline-demo/README.md

 # baseline-demo

-This repository provides an demonstration on how to use the compliance-to-policy project to automate evidence generation and collection to demonstrate adherence to the [OSPS Baseline](https://baseline.openssf.org/versions/2025-02-25) controls
+This repository provides a demonstration on how to use the `compliance-to-policy` project to automate evidence generation and collection to demonstrate adherence to the [OSPS Baseline](https://baseline.openssf.org/versions/2025-02-25) controls

 # Overview